se1exin/ESPBlinds/README.md

  - 2.8v 1.7A Stepper Driver (SY42STH38-1684A): https://www.pololu.com/product/2267
  - DRV8825 Stepper Motor Driver: https://www.pololu.com/product/2133
  - ESP8266 12-F: https://www.katranji.com/tocimages/files/423280-229082.pdf
+ - 12v DC 50mm Fan: https://core-electronics.com.au/extruder-50mm-fan.html
  - 12v 2A DC Power Supply (no link - just make sure the amperage is higher than your stepper, with some room to breath to also run the ESP8266)
+ - 4x8x3mm Bearings for the main gear - https://core-electronics.com.au/makeblock-plain-ball-bearing-4-8-3mm-10-pack.html
+ - M3x8mm screws (x4) for mounting the motor
+ - M3x4mm screws (x4) for mounting the lid
+ - 4x wood screws to mount the whole thing to the wall - you will need to decide the best screws to use based on what your wall is made out of.

 ...and some generic electronics components, such as 3.3v regulator, capacitors, resistors, and NPN transistors.